-- people's housing in Leeds to explore how the Council and its partners are responding to the national vision for older people's housing at a local level. - As well as considering the 1.4 housing options available for people. older we also recognised the need to explore the development of housing related support services for We noted that older people. such support services would need to be rooted in the national evolving 'personalisation' agenda: that recipients of social care services should play an integral role in shaping or choosing the services they use so that they can be empowered to live independently.
-One of the guiding principles therefore is to promote a strategic shift away from residential care and acute settings into community-based housing and support services. including extra care provision. - 1.5 The provision of personalised services maximise that opportunities prevention will clearly contribute the objective of reducing the need for placements into residential care and therefore recognised that services such as housing support, adaptations and assistive technology can all play a crucial role in reducing dependency day care on
+- people's housing in Leeds to explore how the Council and its partners are responding to the national vision for older people's housing at a local level. - 1.4 As well as considering the housing options available for older people, we also recognised the need to explore the development of housing related support services for We noted that older people. such support services would need to be rooted in the national evolving 'personalisation' agenda: that recipients social care of services should play an integral role in shaping or choosing the services they use so that they can be empowered to live independently.
+One of the guiding principles therefore is to promote a strategic shift away from residential care and acute settings into community-based housing and support services. including extra care provision. - 1.5 The provision of personalised services maximise that opportunities will prevention clearly contribute the objective of reducing the need for placements into residential care and therefore recognised that services such as housing support, adaptations and assistive technology can all play a crucial role in reducing dependency day care on services, residential care placements and hospital placements.

-- services, residential care placements and hospital placements. - 1.6 In acknowledging the significant role of Adult Social Care in this area of work, we invited Members of the Adult Social Care Scrutiny Board contribute to our inquiry.
-Whilst it was noted that there was already а crossover membership between the two Scrutiny Boards, the Chair of the Adult Social Care Scrutiny Board had taken up this invitation on behalf of the Board. - 1.7 When determining the scope of our inquiry, we learned that the Adult Social Care Scrutiny Board had already agreed to inquiry conduct an adaptations.
-In view of this, we to focus on decided not adaptations part of as inquiry in order to avoid duplication.
-However, both inquiries refer to the Government's vision to build more accessible homes in the future in line with its criteria for Lifetime Homes, as set out in the national Strategy 'Lifetime Lifetime Homes.
+- 1.6 In acknowledging the significant role of Adult Social Care in this of work, we invited Members of the Adult Social Care Scrutiny Board contribute to our inquiry.
+Whilst it was noted that there was already а crossover membership between the two Scrutiny Boards, the Chair of the Adult Social Care Scrutiny Board had taken uр this invitation on behalf of the Board. - 1.7 When determining the scope of our inquiry, we learned that the Social Care Scrutiny Board had already agreed to inquiry conduct an adaptations.
+In view of this, we decided not to focus adaptations as part of our inquiry order to avoid in duplication.
+However. both inquiries refer to the Government's vision to build more accessible homes in the future in line with its criteria for Lifetime Homes, as set out in the national Strategy 'Lifetime Lifetime Homes.
 Neighbourhoods' (2008).Further reference to this matter is made later in our report. - 1.8 At the time of conducting our inquiry, we also acknowledged that the Council was in the process of revising its Leeds Housing Strategy and therefore attention was given to ensuring that the needs of older people in Leeds were being recognised and addressed within the updated Strategy and in line with other strategic outcomes and priorities.